 The executives that resigned from the company were all those that worked in communications, PR, or marketing and would have been responsible for doing damage control on the situation and communicating externally on behalf of the company.
 Ultimately, they decided that they didn’t agree with how it was handled and didn’t want to associate their reputation with trying to defend the situation.

 At the end of the day, you only live one life and you only have one reputation.
 It’s important that you carry yourself ethically and be able to sleep at night with the decisions that you make.

 2. Moving To A New Geographic Location

 In our increasingly remote work context, moving to a new geographic location isn’t as much of a hard requirement to quit your job as it once was.
 However, there are certain industries and positions that still do require you to be physically present to do the job.

 If you are required to be physically present to do a job, your family has made a decision to move, and you couldn’t find a position prior to the move, then you may need to quit your job without something else lined up.

 3. Significant Health Implications

 The final case where you may need to quit without something else lined up is due to significant health implications.
 If you simply can’t meet the requirements of your job physically, or if you’re in such a bad mental state that you can’t function in work or your personal life, in may be the right call to leave your job right away.

-In general, I recommend not leaving without something else lined up.
-You’ll lose out on pay and skill development, and will feel the pressure to find something else quickly.
+To the question of “should I quit my job with nothing else lined up,” in general, I recommend that the answer is no. You’ll lose out on pay and skill development, and will feel the pressure to find something else quickly.
 Now, there may be some situations where you have to leave without something else lined up.
 And that’s ok if that’s the case for you.
 However, in general, I recommend taking the alternative set of steps recommended above prior to doing that.